slyipae1/slyipae1/README.md

 ## 🔬 Research and Work Experiences
 ### FYP (ongoing)
-- title: Large-Scale Vision-Language Models in Medicine
+- Title: Large-Scale Vision-Language Models in Medicine
-- main contribution:
+- Main contribution:
     - Designing a pipeline to parse medical books and construct visual question-answering benchmark
     - Developing a classifier to classify medical figures based on modality and anatomy